The pool robot revolutionizes the cleaning of swimming pools

 Connect the Floating Cable

-Unroll the floating cable and connect it to the power supply unit.
-Make sure the cable is not coiled or knotted, as this can affect the robot's performance.
+• Unroll the floating cable and connect it to the power supply unit.
+Ensure that the cable is not coiled or knotted, as this can affect the robot's performance.

 Lower the Robot into the pool

-Gently lower the pool robot into the water and ensure it is fully submerged before releasing it.
-Let the robot sink to the bottom of the pool.
+• Gently lower the pool robot into the water and ensure it is fully submerged before releasing it.
+Allow the robot to sink to the bottom of the pool.

 4. Using the Pool Robot